rickballard/CoCiviumBackUp/README.md

 ---
 <details>
   <summary><small>About the category & our stance</small></summary>
   <small>CoCivium is one implementation of an open pattern where <strong>individuals</strong> turn ideas into adoptable policy/standards packs.
 The pattern is illustrated in our <a href="https://cocivium.org/map">Master Influence Flow Diagram (MIFD)</a>.
 We welcome compatible forks and independent competitors, aiming for interoperable tooling and datasets so multiple platforms can converge as society learns what works.
 Organizations do not govern CoCivium; they are recipients and venues to be influenced.
-One person—optionally working with their AI—counts as one voice.</small>
+One person—optionally working with their AI—counts as one voice.
+We continue to debate how an AI, an AI-collective like CoCivAI, or a post-identity AGI, should be fairly treated as a CoCivite, when it/they present as independent voice(s)</small>
 </details>